 A shareholder / shareholder group who has nominated a member of the nomination committee is entitled to dismiss such member and nominate new member.
 Should a member of the nomination committee resign before the committee’s work is completed, the shareholder / shareholder group who nominated the member will be entitled to nominate a replacement.
 Changes in the composition of the nomination committee shall be made public on the Company's website without delay.

-Item 8b: appropriation of the Company’s profit or loss according to the adopted balance sheet
+Item 8b: Resolution on appropriation of the Company’s profit or loss according to the adopted balance sheet

 The board of directors proposes that the annual general meeting resolves on the approval of the board of directors remuneration report regarding remunerations pursuant to Chapter 8 Section 53a of the Swedish Companies Act.

-Item 14: Proposal for resolution on guidelines for remuneration to senior executives
+Item 14: Resolution on guidelines for remuneration to senior executives

 The board proposes that the annual general meeting resolve to adopt guidelines for remuneration to senior executives mainly in accordance with the following.